tensorflow/tensorflow/g3doc/MLIRForGraphAlgorithms.md

-MLIR has been designed to be memory and compile-time efficient in its algorithms and data structures, using immutable and uniqued structures, low level bit-packing, and other well known techniques to avoid unnecessary heap allocations, and allow simple and safe multithreaded optimization of MLIR programs.
+MLIR has been designed to be memory and compile-time efficient in its algorithms and data structures, using immutable and uniqued structures, low level bit-packing, and other well-known techniques to avoid unnecessary heap allocations, and allow simple and safe multithreaded optimization of MLIR programs.
 There are other reasons to believe that the MLIR implementations of common transformations will be more efficient than the Python and C++